mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 | ntruhps4096821 |         821        |    4096   |
 +----------------+--------------------+-----------+

-[Question: do we want to support the ntruhrss701 parameter set?
-I'm thinking not, because as far as I can see, that doesn't actually bring anything to the table (while adding complication) - ntruhps2048677 appears to be smaller/more secure and the performance delta is not that large]
+Other parameter sets do exist, such as ntruhrss701, hovewver they are not supported by this RFC at this time as they introduce complexity without significant value to security, size or performance.

 # Usage

-Here is the problem that NTRU solves; we have two systems (we'll call them Alice and Bob) who wish to establish a common secret string that they can use to derive keys to protect future communication.
+NTRU solves the problem where two systems (we'll call them Alice and Bob) wish to establish a common secret string that they can use to derive keys to protect future communication.
 They share a communication path that is authenticated (that is, the problem of detecting changes to messages between Alice and Bob is solved by something else), but that communication path may be monitored.
 What NTRU tries to achieve is to ensure that someone monitoring the communication path cannot rederive the common secret string (and hence cannot derive the communication keys).

 To do this, Alice and Bob follow this three step process